 Part B of the Hum Bio Honors Application is the "Application to Undertake Honors Research," due March 1st.
 At the heart of the Application (Part B) lies the research description, which should include the elements listed below.
-If the student is also applying for a Major Grant, a second copy of the Hum Bio proposal should be submitted separately to the UAR by their deadline.
+If the student is also applying for a Major Grant, a second copy of the Hum Bio proposal should be submitted separately to the VPUE by their deadline.

 Honors thesis proposals (Part B) should include the following elements:

 - File name – Please save your proposal document using a file name that includes your last name and first initial.

 - Goals and objectives – This section should briefly set the background and justification for the research, describe the general research approach, and state the questions to be answered.

 - Significance – This section explains the significance of the proposed work by providing essential background to the topic and placing the proposed work in the context of previous work.
 It should end with a clear and specific statement of the hypotheses to be tested or questions to be answered and an indication of the general methodological approach.

 - Project plan – This section should describe the proposed research methods in enough detail to demonstrate that they are appropriate, adequate, and feasible.
 Sample sizes should be given, along with sampling protocols where appropriate.
 In the case of complicated experimental designs or multi-part projects, specific methods should be linked explicitly to the hypotheses they are designed to test.
 This section should include a brief description of proposed analytical approaches and a general timeline, roughly by month or quarter.